ec-jrc/lisflood-code/docs/5_annex_output-files/index.md

 **Note**

-Some cumulative stoarges and volumes are computed internally by LISFLOOD.
-Some relevant exmaple is described below:
+Some cumulative storages and volumes are computed internally by LISFLOOD.
+Some relevant example is described below:
-- Total Water Storage is the total water volume stored in channels, lakes, reservoirs, snow cover, sealed surfaces depressions, surface runoff, canopy interception, uppper and lower groundwater zones.
+- Total Water Storage is the total water volume stored in channels, lakes, reservoirs, snow cover, sealed surfaces depressions, surface runoff, canopy interception, upper and lower groundwater zones.
 - Surface runoff is the sum of direct runoff (from sealed and water fractions) and runoff generated by the pervious land cover fractions (forest, irrigation, other).
 - Total runoff is the sum of surface runoff and sub-surface runoff.
 Sub-surface runoff is the outflow from upper and lower groundwater zones.